 For a small business in financial distress, Chapter 11 can be a viable option to restructure and eliminate debts and continue operating.
 In this article, you'll learn about:

 Depending on the circumstances, small businesses have three potential bankruptcy options:

 Chapter 7 – Chapter 7 is a bankruptcy option for debtors that do not have the means to restructure their obligations and continue in business.
 In Chapter 7, the court appoints a trustee to sell available assets and pay creditors to the extent funds are available.
 Partnerships, limited liability companies, and corporations are all eligible to file bankruptcy under Chapter 7 (but it isn't always a good idea or necessary).
 Individuals who own and operate small businesses as sole proprietorships also may file bankruptcy under Chapter 7.
 Learn more about Chapter 7 for small business owners.

 Chapter 13 – Chapter 13 can be a restructuring option for small businesses owned and operated by individuals (a sole proprietorship).
 Only individuals may file Chapter 13, so it is not an option for businesses operated through partnerships, limited liability companies, or corporations.
 Chapter 13 eligibility is also subject to debt limits.
-As of April 2016, an individual owing more than $419,275 for unsecured debt and $1,257,850 for secured debt can't file Chapter 13.
-(The limits for cases filed before April 1, 2019, are $394,725 in unsecured debt or $1,184,200 in secured debt.)
-To learn more, see the articles in Chapter 13 for Small Business Owners.)
+As of April 2019, an individual owing more than $419,275 for unsecured debt and $1,257,850 for secured debt can't file Chapter 13.
+(The limits for cases filed before April 1, 2019, are $394,725 in unsecured debt and $1,184,200 in secured debt.)
+To learn more, see the articles in Chapter 13 for Small Business Owners.